TheInfiniteKind/moneydance_open/python_scripts/toolbox/readme.txt

     - DIAGnostics - View Categories with zero balance.
 You can also inactivate these below.
     - DIAGnostics - Show your open LOTs on stocks/shares (when using LOT control) (show_open_tax_lots.py)
     - Find my Sync Encryption password(s) in iOS Backup(s)
+    - Execute the 'older' Import QIF file and set parameters for import (useful if you want to import Account Structure Only)

 ALT-M - Advanced Mode
     - FIX - Make me a Primary Dataset (convert from secondary dataset to enable Sync)) (convert_secondary_to_primary_data_set.py)